Back to StorageRadar

 list_scan_sessions Scans

-Lists all scan sessions with their status, root volume, scope (full volume or custom folder), and summary stats.
+Lists all scan sessions with their status, root volume, scope, and summary stats.
 Supports filtering by date range and pagination.

 Params cursor limit from to